sherzader/entente/README.md

 ## Minimum Viable Product

-Entente is a web application inspired by Meetup, built using Ruby on Rails, React.js/Flux.
+Entente is a social media web application inspired by Meetup, built using Ruby on Rails, React.js/Flux.
 Entente allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [x] Create an account
-- [x] Log in / Log out
+- [x] Log in / Log out via User Authentication
 - [x] CRUD functionality for groups
 - [x] Join/leave groups
 - [x] CRUD functionality for groups events